 Getting back to work with your dog

 Now that lockdown is slowly being relaxed, more and more people will be returning to work and a bit more normality over the coming weeks.
 Have you thought about how to make this as easy as possible for your dog?
-After all, for the past three months your dog has been living their BEST life, their humans have been home ALL the time and available for games, cuddles and tummy scratches!
+After all, for the past year your dog has been living their BEST life, their humans have been home ALL the time and available for games, cuddles and tummy scratches!

 Now, with life returning to something a little more normal, suddenly your dog is going to have to adapt to a world where you’re not there for them all the time.
 They may have been fine before, but it’s amazing how quickly they get used to having us home!